ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 1. **Discrete systems:** All the systems in Section 2.3 (Light bulbs) fall under this category!
 Every light bulb and traffic controller has binary states - the value is either `ON` or `OFF`.

-2. **Continous systems:** All the systems in Section 2.4 (Kiki and Bouba) fall under this category!
-The state can vary continously between -5 and +5.
+2. **Continuous systems:** All the systems in Section 2.4 (Kiki and Bouba) fall under this category!
+The state can vary continuously between -5 and +5.
 There are infinite number of values between -5 and +5.

 When modelling dynamical systems, we treated underlying graphs are blue prints.
 These graphs are special in the sense, they come with two pieces of information: